Economy

 Share

 The U.S. administration’s move, announced in April 2025, has led to immediate repercussions.
-Major American buyers have halted new , and production lines in Lesotho’s garment factories have ground to a halt.
+Major American buyers have halted new orders, and production lines in Lesotho’s garment factories have ground to a halt.
 Factories such as Lesotho Precious Garments (PTY) Ltd and Maseru E-Textiles (PTY) Ltd are contemplating temporary shutdowns, with the possibility of permanent closures looming if the tariffs remain in place.

-Economists and industry have the U.S. tariffs as disproportionate, given Lesotho’s minimal contribution to the U.S. trade deficit.
+Economists and industry leaders have criticized the U.S. tariffs as disproportionate, given Lesotho’s minimal contribution to the U.S. trade deficit.
 The tariffs threaten to dismantle a sector that has been a significant source of employment and economic activity for the nation.

-As the for the temporary of the tariffs approaches, the urgency for a resolution intensifies.
+As the deadline for the temporary suspension of the tariffs approaches, the urgency for a resolution intensifies.
 The survival of Lesotho’s textile industry—and the economic stability of the nation—hinge on the outcome of ongoing negotiations and the potential for policy adjustments by the U.S. government.

 Share